-The income tax treatment of your vacation home depends on how many days you rent it to other people and other factors.
-Kelly explains that for investors who currently lack the means to acquire an idyllic leisure retreat, the path to owning a vacation home may begin with a more affordable, utilitarian rental property close to home.
-Personal tastes and the reason you buy a vacation home will determine the type of home you will buy and its location.
-Given the facts, as I see them, developers should not expect significant demand from the affluent population for their shrinking vacation homes.
+If you hire a real estate rental agent who is familiar with rental homes and the rental market in which your vacation home is located, you will have to pay a fee.
+The income tax treatment of your vacation home depends on how many days you rent it out and other factors.
+Kelly explains that for those who lack the means to acquire an idyllic leisure retreat, they may start with a more affordable rental property close to home.
+Personal tastes and the reason for buying a vacation home will determine the type of home and its location.
+Developers should not expect significant demand from the affluent population for their shrinking vacation homes.
 To insure the vacation home itself and get additional personal property coverage, consider purchasing a housing and fire policy.

 Several of the vacation home developments mentioned in The Wall Street Journal were offshore.
 While vacation homes can gain value over time, the NAR reports that short-term speculation in residential real estate is a risky business, and most buyers decide on a property they will enjoy for many years to come.